KaliedaRik/Scrawl-canvas/README.md

 https://user-images.githubusercontent.com/5357530/141673995-df239c38-2ba1-43f3-831c-b655524f2f40.mp4

 ### Why?
 Working with the native Canvas API is hard work - particularly when the desired result is more complex than a couple of coloured boxes in a static display.

-But the benefits of using canvases for graphical displays and animations are also great: canvases are part of the DOM (unlike Flash); they are natively wired for events and user interactions; they use immediate mode redering (which makes them very quick); and the canvas-related APIs are designed to be used with Javascript.
+But the benefits of using canvases for graphical displays and animations are also great:
++ Canvases are part of the DOM (unlike Flash);
++ They are natively wired for events and user interactions;
++ They use immediate mode redering (which makes them very quick); and
++ The canvas-related APIs are designed to be used with Javascript.

 ___Sadly these advantages are also significant barriers:___
 + Working directly with the canvas-related APIs means writing significant amounts of JS boilerplate code.
 + &lt;canvas> elements can be resized and styled using CSS, but changing the CSS size does not affect the element's drawing dimensions - leading to sub-optimal graphic displays.
 + Events work on the canvas, not on the artefacts within the canvas - we cannot use artefacts as links or hot-spots (click/tap events), we cannot give them the equivalent of a CSS hover state (focus/blur events), we cannot drag-and-drop them around the display (move events).
 + Tracking a user's interaction with the various parts of a canvas display is particularly difficult.
-+ We cannot save and share artefacts and effects; each canvas display is tightly coupled to the code that defines the display.
++ We cannot save and share artefacts and effects; each canvas display is tightly coupled to the code that defines that display.
 + __Of most concern__, canvases are entirely graphical - visual - by nature; they come with __significant accessibility issues__.
 Given the ever-stricter requirements for websites to be accessible to all users, this makes using a canvas to present important information a dangerous proposition.

 ### Scrawl-canvas overcomes these barriers
 Scrawl-canvas is fast, and developer-friendly.
-It is suitable for building infographics, games, interactive videos - whatever we can imagine for a 2D graphical presentation.
+It's suitable for building infographics, games, interactive videos - whatever we can imagine for a 2D graphical presentation.
+And it is modular - we can break the code for a particular effect into its own module file which can be reused in other projects

-There's other JS libraries that offer similar functionality.
-What they cannot offer is Scrawl-canvas's hard focus on making the &lt;canvas> element `accessible, responsive and fully interactive` while at the same time offering a `pleasant developer experience`.
+Scrawl-canvas offers all of this whiule never losing its har focus on making the &lt;canvas> element `accessible, responsive and fully interactive` while at the same time offering a `pleasant developer experience`.

 Scrawl-canvas is fun to work with!

 ## Installation and use